Nimbi Jodha

-Economy

-Agriculture was the main source of income in the past but with the passing of various National highways and state highways other economic activities are rapidly increasing.
+Established in the 16th century (1627), the total geographical area of village is 6614.51 hectares.
+As of the last census, Nimbi Jodhan has a total population of 11,614 people, with male population is 5,938 and a female population is 5,676.

 Transport

 Rail

 The nearest railway station is Ladnun (LAU), part of the North Western Railway.
-Ladnun railway station is connected through a broad gauge line to Hissar, Rewari, Delhi, Jodhpur, Mumbai, Guwahati, Kolkata and Jammu Tawi.

 Road

-Nimbi Jodha is connected to all the major cities of Rajasthan and nearby states.
 A two-lane national highway NH-58 passes through the centre of town.
 NH-58 connects Nimbi Jodha with Nagaur and Salasar Balaji.

 State Highway RJ SH 59 passes through the centre of town.
-It connects Nimbi Jodha with Sardarshahar and Ajmer.

-Daily bus services are available from Nimbi Jodha to Jodhpur, Ahmedabad, Delhi, Jaipur, Surat, Hissar, Salasar Balaji, Kuchera, Sardarshahar, Bikaner, Jaiselmer, Haridwar, Udaipur, Banswara, Jhunjhunu, Hyderabad and Degana.

 Air

 The nearest airport to Nimbi Jodha is Jaipur International Airport, which hosts daily flights to Delhi, Mumbai, Hyderabad, Bangalore, Pune, Surat, Indore, Ahmedabad, Shirdi, Chennai, Guwahati, Kolkata, Udaipur, Varanasi, Agra, Dehradun, Cochin, Lucknow, Bhopal, Jaisalmer, Bikaner, Jodhpur, Bangkok, Kuala Lumpur, Dubai, Sharjah, Muscat.
 Air strip at Parihara village is available for small air craft.